Screen Size

 Joining our club not only benefits you but also enriches the entire outdoor community.
 Whether you're tearing up the trails on two wheels, exploring scenic paths on foot, or conquering rugged terrain as a trail runner, your membership strengthens our collective voice and ensures future generations can experience the beauty of our natural landscapes.
 Join us now and be a part of something greater than yourself.

-Membership fees for 2025 are as follows:
+Membership fees are as follows:

-Adults - R450 each
+Adults - R500 each

 Kids (12years and younger) - R150 each

-Family Package - R1000 per family
+Family Package - R1200 per family

-Available at Bike Shops R150.00 per license.
-Day licenses are valid for 5 days.
+Day License: R150.00 per license.
+Valid for 5 days.

 For further information, please contact: